Form I-551 Green Card Application

 K2 Visa: This is for the child of the person with the K1 Visa.
 The child can also come to the U.S. and apply to become a permanent resident after their parent marries the U.S. citizen.
 Interestingly, they can do this even if their Form I-130, which is a form that your Thai spouse filled out, hasn’t been approved yet.

 Now, the K4 Visa is a bit different.
 It’s for the child of a K3 Visa holder.
 Note that this visa allows the child to enter America.
-Likewise once their K3 parent has an approved Form I-130, they can apply to adjust their status and become a lawful permanent resident.
+Likewise once their K3 parent has an approved Form I-130, they can apply to adjust their status (See: Form I-485) and become a lawful permanent resident.

 The K3 Visa is for someone who is already married to an American.
 This means they can apply for a US Green Card to become a permanent resident.